truongsonghiep/journey-to-the-west/chapter-074.md

 moment we put one step on the side of their mountain, we‟ll become food in their mouths.
 We can‟t ever proceed!”
 On hearing this, Tripitaka began to shake all over as his hairs stood on end, saying, “Wukong, what shall we do?”
 “Master, relax,” said Pilgrim, laughing.
-“It‟s no big thing!
+“It's no big thing!
 There may be a few monster-spirits here, I suppose, but the people of this region are very timid.
 They frighten themselves with all this rumor about how many fiends there are and how big they are.
 Look, you have me!”
 “Elder Brother,” said Eight Rules, “you shouldn‟t talk that way!
 I‟m not like you, and what I learn is the truth.
-It‟s not a rumor.
+It's not a rumor.
 The whole mountain and the whole valley are filled with fiendish demons.
 How could we go forward?”
 “The mouth and face of an idiot!” said Pilgrim, chuckling.
 “Allow nothing to scare you!
 If the whole mountain and the whole valley are full of fiendish demons, old